luisdelae/hodler-android/README.md

 - Demonstrate **Clean Architecture** with clear separation of concerns
 - Implement **offline-first** strategy with Room + Retrofit
 - Practice **reactive programming** with Kotlin Flow and Coroutines
-- Build **production-ready** patterns for mid-senior level demonstration
+- Build **production-ready** patterns for senior level demonstration

 ## Architecture